JeremyJie12/CodeSafetyBench/README.md

-# CodeSafetyBench
-# 🧩 CodeSafetyBench: Benchmarking and Enhancing Code Generation Safety in LLMs
+# CodeSafetyBench: Benchmarking and Enhancing Code Generation Safety in LLMs

 > A benchmark dataset for evaluating and improving the ethical safety of large language models (LLMs) in code generation — across **healthcare**, **law**, and **education** domains.

 ---

-## 🧠 Overview
+## Overview

 Large language models (LLMs) have revolutionized code generation, yet they also introduce serious **ethical and security risks**.
 Our research reveals that even advanced models such as GPT-4o can produce **harmful code in up to 78.67% of adversarial prompts**.